svc333/overview/zero_downtime.md

 # How do I ensure zero downtime?
 {: #zero-downtime}

 Your global strategy is important.
-You can select a specific data center or location to deploy your data in the right part of the world for your customers.
+You can select a specific data center or location to deploy your data for your customers.
+All {{site.data.keyword.Bluemix_notm}} resources are hosted in data center locations around the world.
+The locations that you deploy your app can spread workloads across data centers, and you can ensure that a failover design is in place to keep your app up and running.
+For your infrastructure resources, you can select individual data centers to deploy resources.
 {:shortdesc}

-{{site.data.keyword.Bluemix}} platform services are self-managed.
-Meaning, the locations in which you deploy your app can spread workloads across data centers.
-And you can ensure that a failover design is in place, which means your app is always up and running for your customers.
-For your infrastructure resources, you can select individual data centers in which the resources are deployed.

-All {{site.data.keyword.Bluemix_notm}} resources are hosted in data center locations around the world.
 High availability and disaster recovery aren't universal across all services, so the type of high availability and disaster recovery that's available depends on the service that you're using.

 ## Disaster recovery
 {: #disaster-recovery}

 Disaster recovery is about surviving a catastrophic failure or loss of availability in a single location.
-To ensure that disaster recovery is in place, it's necessary to deploy several {{site.data.keyword.Bluemix_notm}} environments in multiple locations to avoid single points of failure.
-These environments can be a combination of Public, Dedicated, or Local platforms.
+To ensure that disaster recovery is in place, it's necessary to deploy several {{site.data.keyword.Bluemix_notm}} resources in multiple locations to avoid single points of failure.

 ### Disaster recovery plan
 {: #dr-plan}

-{{site.data.keyword.Bluemix_notm}} follows requirements for planning for a disaster, and every application is planned for you to recover or restart after a disaster event.
+{{site.data.keyword.Bluemix_notm}} follows best practices for disaster recovery.
+All {{site.data.keyword.Bluemix_notm}} applications automatically recover and restart after any disaster event.
 Recovery is from electronic backups at a recovery center or alternative computing facilities that restore computing.
 Before any potential disaster, the disaster recovery plan includes the systems and hosting requirements for hardware, software, networking connectivity, and offsite backup capabilities.

-The following list includes the requirements of the disaster recovery plan:
+The following list includes the requirements that {{site.data.keyword.IBM_notm}} adheres to for a disaster recovery plan:

-- For load balancing, a document exists to explain how the computing service stays available.
+- A design document explains how load balancing is used to keep a service highly available.
 - Where multi-site failover occurs, the disaster recovery plan must explain who does what to cause the failover and ensure restart.
-- The disaster recovery plan must define how the solution works and what the data loss is.
+- The disaster recovery plan must define how the solution works and include restore point objectives that clearly explain how much data might be lost in the outage, if any.
+The disaster recovery plan also includes a detailed recovery workflow for restoring services and data if a multi-availability zone failure.
 - It must confirm how the Maximum Tolerable Downtime is met and be stored on the Disaster Recovery Plan database.
 - The disaster recovery plan specifies the security controls for running in Disaster mode, if they are different from what's running in production.